About

 Eligibility

-In early October, the Hope Center will follow up with applicants by to advise if there is an invitation to submit a full proposal.
-Full pilot project submissions will be due Tuesday November 22.
-(Full proposals will include a research proposal (5 pages maximum, single spaced, Arial 11 font), references (separate from the 5-page limit), proposed budget and justification.)
-Decisions on funding will be made in early January, 2023.
+Following review of LOIs, the Hope Center will follow up with applicants to advise if there is an invitation to submit a full proposal (late October).
+Full pilot project proposals will be due Tuesday, December 16.
+Full proposals include a research proposal (5 pages maximum, single spaced, Arial 11 font), references (separate from the 5-page limit), proposed budget and justification.
+Decisions on funding will be made January 2026.

-Note, for those projects selected for awards, the following materials will be required before release of funds:
+Note, the following materials will be required before release of funds:

-• Progress reports at 12 and 24 months, including scientific findings, publications, funding, and intellectual property arising from the project.
+Progress reports will be requested at 12 and 24 months to share scientific findings, publications, funding, and intellectual property arising from the project.

 Additionally, award recipients commit to serving on a review committee for Hope Center pilot awards at least once within three years of the award.